swseighman/Spring-Rest-Graal-Demo/README.md

 ### Building a container

-Once again, thee are two options available to demonstrating a container build:
+Once again, there are two options available to demonstrating a container build:

 * Using Spring Boot Maven Buildpacks support to generate a lightweight container containing a native executable
 * Using a multi-stage Dockerfile to build a container to generate a container containing a native executable